-How Will Website For free COVID-19 Tests Work?
+How Will Website For Free COVID-19 Tests Work?

-WASHINGTON (AP) — Under criticism after weeks of shortages, President Joe Biden’s administration is working to make COVID-19 rapid test kits more available and accessible to Americans by boosting supply and lowering costs.
-A new federal website to request free test kits launches Wednesday, with the first shipments going out to Americans by the end of the month.
+WASHINGTON (AP/KDKA) — Under criticism after weeks of shortages, President Joe Biden’s administration is working to make COVID-19 rapid test kits more available and accessible to Americans by boosting supply and lowering costs.
+A new federal website to request free test kits went live Tuesday, with the first shipments going out to Americans by the end of the month.
 In addition, most Americans will be able to get reimbursed for tests that they purchase starting Saturday.

 Key details about the new programs:

-Starting Wednesday, Jan.
-19, free tests can be ordered at covidtests.gov.
+Free tests can be ordered here as of Tuesday, one day ahead of schedule.
 The first tests will ship by the end of January.
 The White House says “tests will typically ship within 7-12 days of ordering” through the U.S. Postal Service.
 USPS reports shipping times of 1-3 days for its first-class package service in the continental United States.
 Shipments to Alaska, Hawaii, Army Post Office (APO), Fleet Post Office (FPO) and Diplomatic Post Office (DPO) addresses will be sent through Priority Mail.

 Importantly, given the shipping and process times, Americans will need to request the tests well before they meet federal guidelines for requiring a test.